llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 You can interact with it by DM'ing it with a zipped file of your sample submission and message it to either `eval A100` or `eval 4090`.
 More details on the bot are [here](https://discord.com/channels/1124130156336922665/1124134272631054447/1151718598818156645)

 Once you make a submission the bot will inform you whether your submission failed or succeeded and after a few hours will publicly post your results.
+If you're at the top of the queue you can expect the eval to take 1-2h but depending on the size of the queue this could be longer.

 Your submission will remain private to other competitors.

 The end to end flow is described [here](leaderboard.md)

-## Final Eval Submission
+## Final Leaderboard Submission

-When you registered for the competition you would have needed to create a github repo with your `Dockerfile`, in case the location is ambiguous please sure to let us know in your `README.md`.
+When you registered for the competition you would have needed to create a github repo.
+When the submission deadline is reached make sure your Github repo has a `Dockerfile`, in case the location is ambiguous please sure to let us know in your `README.md`.
 The organizers will take your `Dockerfile` and run it as is and compute a baseline eval score.
 The purpose of this step is to primarily filter out broken submissions or submissions that can't outperform the unfinetuned sample submissions.

+The deadline is on Oct 15 2023 with important dates listed [here](https://llm-efficiency-challenge.github.io/dates)

-## Final Finetune Submission
+## Evaluating the Final Submission

 Once the organizers have identified a shortlist of strong submissions, we will message you directly for another `Dockerfile` that would reproduce all of your artifacts.
 The best submission among this shortlist will win the competition and be invited to present their work at NeurIPS at our workshop.